 Just note that convenience stores, nightclubs, and restaurants located within other establishments won’t typically qualify for bonus points.

 Furthermore, eligibility for bonus points is determined based on how the merchant chooses to be categorized.
-There’s a chance that some merchants may not be categorized correctly at times.
+There’s a chance that some merchants may not be categorized as a restaurant, even though you might consider them a restaurant.

 Amex Gold 4x Points At U.S. Supermarkets